Rahatul99/chatbot/README.md

 - **Message Sending/Receiving**: Users can send and receive messages, each timestamped.
 - **Auto-Scrolling**: The chat window automatically scrolls to display the latest messages.

-## Note

-Some features are still under uncompleted.
+Some features are uncompleted.
 I appreciate your understanding and patience!